Rafaelias86/Project-1/README.md

 First type in your zipcode and your address This is required

-* Future developments
+Future developments:
-Add you have the option to add filters like:
+* Add you have the option to add filters like:
-Mile radius
+* Mile radius
-Price range
+* Price range
-Star Rating
+* Star Rating
-If you would like to be redirected to open table to make a reservation (if the restaurant offers that option.)
+* If you would like to be redirected to open table to make a reservation (if the restaurant offers that option.)
-*

 If you don't have any preferences then press submit!
 Once you are done will all of that, the magic AteBall will display a modal with the the random restaurant.
 The modal will show: